AtrCheema/AI4Water/docs/source/model.rst

 =========

 The core of `AI4Water` is the `Model` class which builds and trains the machine learning model.
-This class interacts with pre-processing and post-processing modules.
+This class interacts with preprocessing and postprocessing modules.

 The `Model` class uses a python dictionary to build layers of neural networks.